 Determining the instrumental value of something is relatively easy.
 Most of the time, we are going to be able to determine what good or benefit my relationship with that something provides to me.
 The plant and animal material I cook and eat as food tastes good and is necessary to sustain my body.
 However, even in this case, there may be conflicts among the instrumental objectives – what tastes good is not always healthy.
-As discussed in an earlier post, too much of the wrong kinds of food has led to the modern epidemic of obesity.
+As we know, too much of the wrong kinds of food has led to the modern epidemic of obesity.

 Presumably, though, we know our mind and our body enough to make reasonable value judgments about what brings positive value to me.
 My family cares for me and we help each other out – positive benefits for me.
 My friends provide companionship and share entertainments with me.
 My job provides me with remuneration and prestige.
 My car gets me around comfortably and it also looks kind of cool.
 I enjoy outdoor pursuits and traveling to see natural wonders or historic treasures.
 These are all examples of instrumental values.

 Determining intrinsic value is more difficult.
 Some might say there is little or nothing in the way of natural, objective intrinsic value for anything.
 But consider for a moment not just the relationship that an object has to me, but the relationship it has to everything around it.
 People, clearly, have the same kinds of relationships with other humans that I do, and they experience the same kinds of feelings, including pain and joy, that I experience.
 If we consider a person as a thing-in-itself, that thing is just like me.
 This awareness provides a way of recognizing intrinsic value in people.
 Hey – I matter, and something just like me also has to matter if I matter.